Frequently Asked Questions

-If you represent a group or organization in one of our Anchor Communities or Radio Station Hubs communities, and you’d like to support our efforts, please email us at [email protected].
-If you live outside our Anchor Communities or Radio Station Hubs communities, you can bring OSS to your community by using our DIY tools to create your own OSS-inspired program.
+If you represent a group or organization in one of our Model Communities or Radio Station Hubs communities, and you’d like to support our efforts, please email us at [email protected].
+If you live outside our Model Communities or Radio Station Hubs communities, you can bring OSS to your community by using our DIY tools to create your own OSS-inspired program.

 I’m interested in becoming a part of this initiative.
 How can I volunteer?

 One Small Step doesn’t offer volunteer roles, however, we welcome you to create your own StoryCorps-inspired project using our DIY tools.

 Support StoryCorps and our One Small Step Initiative